Glenaven, Queensland: Education

 There are no schools in Glenaven.
-The nearest primary schools are Haden State School in Haden to the south-west and Crows Nest State School in Crows Nest to the south-east.
-The nearest secondary schools are Crows Nest State School (to Year 10) and Highfields State Secondary College (to Year 12) in Highfields to the south.
+The nearest government primary schools are Haden State School in Haden to the south-west and Crow's Nest State School in Crows Nest to the south-east.
+The nearest government secondary schools are Crow's Nest State School (to Year 10) and Highfields State Secondary College (to Year 12) in Highfields to the south.

+Facilities

+Despite the name, the Emu Creek Cemetery is within the locality on the northern side of the New England Highway (27.1521°S 151.9642°E).